camunda/camunda-docs-manual/content/update/patch-level.md

 Ideally, you shouldn't notice any difference in method invocation from JUEL expressions.
 However, we recommend testing your existing expressions thoroughly before using this patch version in production.

+## 7.19.2 to 7.19.3 / 7.18.8 to 7.18.9 / 7.17.13 to 7.17.14

+### Breaking change: Explicit asset declaration in Java plugins

+We introduced a change in the asset loading mechanism for Java plugins.
+Starting with this release, **plugin assets must be explicitly declared in the plugin root resource class**.
+You can declare your assets by overriding the `getAllowedAssets()` method in your root resource.

+The default implementation contains two predefined assets: `app/plugin.js` and `app/plugin.css`.
+For many plugins this might be already sufficient and will require no further assets to be allowed.

+{{< note title="Heads Up" class="warning" >}}
+Make sure to double-check and declare the required assets in your plugin root resource.
+Requests for undeclared assets will be rejected, and it will likely render your plugin unusable.
+{{< /note >}}

+[Custom scripts][custom-script] and [frontend modules][frontend-modules] are not affected by this.

+[custom-script]: {{< ref "/webapps/cockpit/extend/configuration#custom-scripts" >}}
+[frontend-modules]: {{< ref "/webapps/cockpit/extend/plugins#structure-of-a-frontend-module" >}}

 # Full Distribution

 This section is applicable if you installed the [Full Distribution]({{< ref "/introduction/downloading-camunda.md#full-distribution" >}}) with a **shared process engine**.
 In this case you need to update the libraries and applications installed inside the application server.